-I am requesting a User account for Online System for Community Access to Resources and Social Services (OSCARSS)

-User Name (print):
+I am requesting a User I am requesting a User Provide Enterprise (PE) Online System for Community Access to Resources a: nd Social Services (OSCARSS) User Name (print): User Signature: Date Signed Supervisor Name (print): Supervisor Signature: Date Signed

-User Signature:

-Date Signed

-Supervisor Name (print) :

-Supervisor Signature:

-Date Signed

-Appendix H- PBC RWHAP Letter of Medical Necessity for Opioid Medications Palm Beach County Ryan White Part A Program Letter of Medical Necessity/Chronic Opioid Medication
+Appendix H- PBC RWHAP Letter of Medical Necessity for Opioid Medications

+Palm Beach County Ryan White Part A Program Letter of Medical Necessity/Chronic Opioid Medication

+Date:

-As the health care practition er treating , ar
+As the he alth care practitioner treating , an

-Patient Name
+As the ne Patient Name

-in accordance with Section 456 , Florida Statutes 1 and F.A.C.
-64B8-9.013 2 , it is my clinical opinion that the opio id medication below be
+in accord ance with Section 456, Florida Statutes 1 and F.A.C.
+64B8-9.013 2 , it is my clinical opinion thatthe op pioid medication below be

-prescribed.
+prescribe d.

 Medication Name:

 Strength/Dosage:

 Directions/SIG:

 Duration of Therapy:

-The patient's diagnosis for the his medication is This diagnosis is related
+The patie nt's diagnosis for this medication is This diagnosis is related

-to the patient's HIV/AIDS status, complication of HIV or HIV-related co-morbidity because
+- tient's HIV/AIDS status, complication of HIV or HIV-related co-morbidity because ·

-to the patient's HIV/AIDS his medication is This diagnosis is relate
+F

-- \Box I have discussed the risk of opioid dependency with the patient. - I have discussed other modalities for the treatment of pain with the patient. - To my knowledge, the patient is not being prescribed other medications that can cause serious adverse events when taken with the opioid medication I am prescribing. - □ I have consulted the Florida PDMP (E-FORSE) prior to prescribing the opioid medication.
+I have documented that non-opioid pain medications have been used and have failed, or were nottole professional judgement that an opioid is the best medication for treating this patient's chronic pain.
+I have discussed the risk of opioid dependency with the patient.
+I have discussed other modalities for the treatment of pain with the patient.
+To my knowledge, the patient is not being prescribed other medications that can cause seriousadvers the opioid medication I am prescribing.
+I have consulted the Florida PDMP (E-FORSE) prior to prescribing the opioid medication.

-I attest the above conditions have been met and are fully documented in the patient's medical record.
+attest the e above conditions have been met and are fully documented in the patient's medical record.

-Sincerely,
+Sincerely

-Print Name with Practitioner Degree(s)
+Drint Non ne with Practitioner Degree(s)